replicatedhq/help-center/content/docs/config-screen/commands.md

 (For all three import methods the command is rerun during app update, but the results will only be used to overwrite prior values in the case of `default_cmd`)
 Modifying the name of a config item will cause it to be recognized as a new item and a new value will be generated.

+# Parameters

+- `name`: The name of the command which can be referenced from other sections of the yaml.
+- `cmd`: The ID of the command.
+See [Available Commands](#available-commands) below for enumeration.
+- `args`: A variable number of string arguments.
+This is unique per command.
+For more details see [Available Commands](#available-commands) below.
+- `timeout`: Timeout in seconds to wait for the command to run before aborting.
+Defaults to 15 seconds for the [Raw](#raw) command.
+- `readonly_rootfs`: Whether to mount the container's root filesystem as read only.
+Applies to the [Raw](#raw) command only.

+# Example

 Below is an example of a command that will generate a private key, a x509 certificate, and a random admin password that are used as configuration for our app.

 ```yaml